krei-se/droidfor.ge/README.md

 - Visit <a href="https://krei.se">Krei.se</a> for updates and how to build a free managed domain (german)
 - <a href="https://krei.se/Blog/0ff-personaldevice/050-Mobiles">Buyers Guide for tested phones (german)</a>

-### Auto provisioning and Backup/Restore solution for android fleet devices.
+### Auto provisioning, Syncing and Backup/Restore for android fleet devices.

 Built for Phones with unlockable bootloaders, thus rootable o-O-o lineage devices, also SD-Cards and A/B Slot Support (Motorola and Sony mostly)